 The chair group Global Nutrition (within the Division of Human Nutrition and Health) led by prof.dr.ir.
-EJM (Edith) Feskens focusses on nutritional needs and interventions to achieve and maintain optimal health throughout the life span and across the globe.
+EJM (Edith) Feskens focusses on nutritional needs and interventions to improve health across the life span and across the globe.

 We study dietary intake, nutritional status and functional outcomes at the individual level as well as in public health related interventions.
 We also study food systems in Europe and low- and middle-income countries, aiming at transformations towards healthier and more sustainable diets.
 We concentrate research and training on nutrients, dietary patterns, and food systems with both a physiological and environmental focus.